Friday, June 26, 2009

 While we do grow the standard vegetables, like beans and corn, and ordinary flowers, we are most interested in the unusual, rare things.
 We lean more towards heirloom varieties of veggies and hard to find flowers, usually grown only from seed.

-Posted by Providence Acres Farm at 10:01 AM
+Posted by Sheryl at Providence Acres at 10:01 AM

 Friday, June 5, 2009